-For more information on the minimum number of Required Entrances, please refer to the land use and station access matrix in 4.2.2.
-A Required Entrance must follow the guidance below.
+For more information on the number of entrances, please refer to the land use and station access matrix in 4.2.2.
+A station entrance must follow the guidance below.

 Joint development projects may provide Additional Entrances beyond the minimum required - see section 4.5 for guidance.